xXDMOGXx/DnD-Manager/README.md

 (WIP) Character Randomizer -

-Three modes of randomization
+Three modes of randomization:
-Full Random: Will completely randomize everything about a character, not caring about synergy or common sense Smart Random: Will Randomize many aspects of a character and assign stats and skills wisely, but will leave out things that someone might want to manually input
+- Full Random: Will completely randomize everything about a character, not caring about synergy or common sense
+- Smart Random: Will Randomize many aspects of a character and assign stats and skills wisely, but will leave out things that someone might want to manually input
-Force Best: Will create a character with the best synergy, but not very random.
+- Force Best: Will create a character with the best synergy, but not very random.
 Mostly only varies in the randomized stat rolls

 Aspects that will be randomized with customization available:
 - Class